Diving in the Maldives

-Imagine white sandy beaches as far as the eye can see, crystal clear azure water, lush and colorful landscapes and a perfect sunny climate.
+Imagine white sandy beaches as far as the eye can see.
+Crystal clear azure water.
+Lush and colorful landscapes and a perfect sunny climate.

-If relaxing for you is lying on the beach under the sun, sitting with a Pina Colada in the shade, or being out on the reef and having one of the world’s best snorkeling or diving experience – will you be in paradise?
+If relaxing for you is lying on the beach in the sun, sitting with a Pina Colada in the shade, or being out on the reef and having one of the world’s best snorkeling or diving experience – will you be in paradise?

 If so, then there is no doubt – you are going diving in the Maldives!

-With hot water and high visibility year-round, as well as speedboats and water aviators that allow you to visit the more than 3000 coral reefs, you can find activities to suit all levels and experiences.
+With warm water and high visibility year-round, as well as speedboats and water aviators that allow you to visit the more than 3000 coral reefs, you can find activities to suit all levels and experiences.

 Beginners can take dive certificates and get to know all the basics and the more experienced divers can improve their skills.